 All letters and postcards must bear the words “AIR MAIL” and/or “PAR AVION” in black or blue on the address side of the item, in the upper left-hand corner, under the return address (when provided).
 The words “AIR MAIL” and “PAR AVION” can also be printed on a black or blue label, affixed in the same location.

 The maximum length to height ratio of letters, cards and postcards is 2.6 : 1.
 The minimum is 1.3 : 1 to the U.S.A. and 1.4 : 1 to other international destinations.
-Items paid by postage stamps that do not meet the ratio but fall within maximum standard sizes are charged at the Standard Letter-post price.
+Items paid by postage stamps that do not meet the ratio but fall within maximum standard sizes are charged at the applicable Standard price for Letter-post service.

 Transparent plastic envelopes (also referred to as polybags) – Transparent envelopes can be mailed to U.S.A. and all international destinations.
 If the plastic is such that it cannot be written upon, the plastic film must have a 20 mm-wide white opaque band, large enough to hold the mailing address, postage and service instructions.
 If the closed transparent material can be written upon, a sample of the envelope must be submitted for testing and approval by Canada Post.

 Window envelopes – Window envelopes are acceptable only if the window has a transparent cover parallel to the length of the envelope and the mailing address, which must be easily read, and not interfere with the date-stamping process.